 Stream depletion tools

 Excel-based analysis of stream depletion effects due to pumping.
-This workbook incorporates the Theis/Jenkins, Hunt (1999), and Hunt (2003) solutions as well as irrigation efficiency.
+This workbook incorporates the following solutions.

 Two aquifer system tool

 Excel-based analysis of pumping-induced drawdown and volume distribution in a two aquifer system using the Hunt & Scott (2007) solution.

 Environment Canterbury offers no warranty, expressed or implied, as to the accuracy or completeness of the material provided or referred to in this software.